sagemath/sagewiki_to_gh-2022-10-10/slelievre.md

 == Some Sage wiki pages ==

-I'm interested in the following pages on SageMath's wiki.
+I'm interested in the following pages on !SageMath's wiki.

   * [[Infrastructure]], towards a transparent and collective administration of Sage services
   * [[Distribution]], !SageMath distribution and packaging